ONSdigital/eq-concourse-base-images/README.md

-# eQ Infrastructure Build Image
+# eQ Infrastructure Deploy Image

 This repo holds the Dockerfile used to build the eq infrastructure base image.